Climate Change Initiatives

 Complying with the Act on Rational Use and Proper Management of Fluorocarbons in Japan, we are promoting the replacement of aging equipment that use specified fluorocarbons as well as strengthening our management of equipment.

-The estimated leakage of fluorocarbons in fiscal 2023 at Kaneka was 995 tons-CO2e.
-While this marked an increase of 61 tons-CO2e from the previous year, we met our target for reducing the estimated leakage of fluorocarbons to 1,000 tons-CO2e or less for the second consecutive year.
-At Group companies in Japan, there were no estimated leakage of fluorocarbons exceeding 1,000 tons-CO2e.
-We will continue to systematically update aging equipment, selecting equipment with low global warming potential (*9) and green refrigerant.
-We will also reduce the leakage of fluorocarbons by inspecting equipment to detect and eliminate fluorocarbon leaks at an early stage.
+The estimated leakage of fluorocarbons in FY2024 at Kaneka was 630 tons-CO2e, a decrease of 365 tons-CO2e from the previous fiscal year.
+We achieved our target of keeping the estimated leakage of fluorocarbons below 1,000 tons-CO2e for the third consecutive year.
+At Group companies in Japan, there were no estimated fluorocarbon leakages exceeding 1,000 tons-CO2e.

-*9Global warming potential is a figure that shows, on the basis of carbon dioxide, how other greenhouse gases have the property of causing global warming.
+*10Global warming potential is a figure that shows, on the basis of carbon dioxide, how other greenhouse gases have the property of causing global warming.

 Estimated Leakage of Fluorocarbons (Kaneka)